Encharted Cook

 • All-Purpose Flour - Any brand of bleached all-purpose flour is good.
 I genenerally purchase whichever major brand is on sale.

-• Salt - In baking I always choose a plain table salt like Morton.
-It has fine texture and gives consistent results.
+• Salt—When baking, I always use plain table salt like Morton.
+It has a fine texture and gives consistent results.

 • Whole Milk - Whole milk will give the best result in these scones.